NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/depth-charge-vii.md

 usage: "other"
 license: "ORC"
 identify:
-description: "**Ammunition** any  * * *  Carved with stylized images of water or aquatic life, depth charges that are fired underwater or at a submerged target function with their normal range increments and can hit no matter their normal damage type.
-This ammunition explodes if it hits a target underwater, dealing 15d6 bludgeoning damage in a 20-foot burst DC 39 Fortitude check according to its type.
+description: "Carved with stylized images of water or aquatic life, depth charges that are fired underwater or at a submerged target function with their normal range increments and can hit no matter their normal damage type.
+This ammunition explodes if it hits a target underwater, dealing `dice: 15d6` bludgeoning damage in a 20-foot burst DC 39 Fortitude check according to its type.
 This burst doesn't extend out of the water."
 powerTitle1:
 actionEconomy1:
 type1: